csswizardry/csswizardry.github.com/_posts/2017-05-23-little-things-i-like-to-do-with-git.md

 ## See What Everyone’s Been Getting Up To

-Sometimes—especially for team leads—it’s useful to get a general idea of what everyone has been getting up to across all branches.
+Sometimes — especially for team leads — it’s useful to get a general idea of what everyone has been getting up to across all branches.
 Once again, Git makes that really easy for us: